nbdc-datahub/hbcd-docs/docs/instruments/index.md

 In this section we provide a brief overview of each study instrument provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures, data and responsible use warnings, and references.
 Full study protocols are available on the [HBCD Study site](https://hbcdstudy.org/study-protocols/).
 See [Pending Updates](../changelog/pending.md) for details on what to expect in future releases.

 ## Age Of Child at Each Visit
+*Note that it is possible, in rare cases, for a child to be outside of the age range specified for a given visit.*
 <table class="table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed;">
 <tbody>
 <tr>